riematrix/riematrix.github.io/_posts/2017-7-28-snippets-of-css3-rotation.md

 content child before transform.
 The major process form figure 2 to figure 1 can be described as follows:

-     step1. skew <sector> which is the parent of content (transform origin is left bottom);
+     step1. skew <sector> which is the parent of content (transform origin is right bottom);
      step2. skew <content> back to correct the parent's skew effect (transform origin is center);
      step3. rotate <content> to make the content square parallel with the symmetry axis of the sector;